Masked Auto-Regressive Variational Acceleration: Fast Inference Makes Practical Reinforcement Learning: Additional Results

 \section{Additional Results}

-This section provides additional qualitative results for the MARVAL-RL-L and MARVAL-RL-H models.
-These results were not included in the main paper for the following reasons: \begin{itemize} \item First, due to space limitations, we primarily presented results using the MARVAL-RL-B model. \item Second, the qualitative visualizations in the main experiments adopt MARVAL-RL-B because it already delivers strong visual quality while maintaining the fastest inference speed among all model sizes. \item Third, the MARVAL-L and MARVAL-H models achieve relatively strong performance even before RL fine-tuning, making the improvements brought by RL most pronounced and interpretable on MARVAL-B. \end{itemize} For completeness, we include the MARVAL-RL-L and MARVAL-RL-H visualizations in Fig.~\ref{fig:large} and Fig.~\ref{fig:huge}, respectively.
+This section provides additional qualitative results for the MARVAL-RL-L and MARVAL-RL-H models, as well as extended text-to-image generation samples from our 1-step+RL DC-AR model.
+The MARVAL results were not included in the main paper for the following reasons: \begin{itemize} \item First, due to space limitations, we primarily presented results using the MARVAL-RL-B model. \item Second, the qualitative visualizations in the main experiments adopt MARVAL-RL-B because it already delivers strong visual quality while maintaining the fastest inference speed among all model sizes. \item Third, the MARVAL-L and MARVAL-H models achieve relatively strong performance even before RL fine-tuning, making the improvements brought by RL most pronounced and interpretable on MARVAL-B. \end{itemize}

+For completeness, we include the MARVAL-RL-L and MARVAL-RL-H visualizations in Fig.~\ref{fig:large} and Fig.~\ref{fig:huge}, respectively.
 Compared with MARVAL-RL-B and MARVAL-RL-L, the MARVAL-RL-H samples exhibit significantly richer fine-grained textures, particularly on man-made objects such as buildings, tools, and clothes.
 This trend provides additional evidence that our method scales effectively: as model capacity increases, the RL fine-tuning yields increasingly detailed and visually faithful results.

+Furthermore, to supplement the text-to-image experiments presented in the main text, we provide a broader set of qualitative samples generated by our 1-step+RL DC-AR model in Fig.~\ref{fig:dc-ar}.